 - Speak up if there is something that is bothering you.
 Displeasure that goes unshared grows into resentment and disdain.
 Get it off your chest (in an appropriate manner) and allow it to work itself out in your conversation.

 Well, there it is; the big three.
-Avoiding problems in infidelity, communication, and lack of sexual intimacy will be the key to you surviving the lifetime of love that you’ve signed on for.
+Avoiding relationship issues like infidelity, communication, and lack of sexual intimacy will be the key to you surviving the lifetime of love that you’ve signed on for.
 Use the tips and use them well.
 Good luck!